 The company maintains three primary channels for selling its advertising services: field, mid-market, and reseller/small business.
 Its field advertising sales team sells display advertising in all markets and search advertising services in non-transitioned markets to leading advertisers and agencies.
 Its field advertising team also sells search advertising to premium advertisers in transitioned markets.
 Its mid-market channel sells services to medium-sized businesses, while its reseller/small business channel enables it to sell advertising services to additional regional and small business advertisers.
 In 2013 Yahoo! reorganized its US sales force.

-Yahoo! struggles to remain relevant in the face of fierce competition from its rivals.
+Yahoo! is in the midst of a campaign to re-establish its relevancy in the face of fierce competition.
 A pioneer in Web search and navigation, Yahoo!'s collection of content and services made it an early leader in the Internet world, but Internet giant Google has since eclipsed Yahoo!, having gained nearly 65% of the US search market.
 (By comparison, Yahoo! has some 15% of global traffic.)
 In addition, Yahoo! faces competition from younger social network stars Facebook and Twitter, which have become the dominant services for online communication and information sharing.

 For future growth, Yahoo! is pushing for original video content, as well as technology that will drive more ad revenues.
-The company has been busy making a series of video content deals with well-known Hollywood producer talent, including Tom Hanks, Robert Redford, Bill Maher, and Ben Stiller.
-In addition, in 2012 it signed a development deal with Vuguru (the online video production company of former Disney chief Michael Eisner) to create scripted series for its Yahoo!
-Screen video portal.
+In 2015, it produced and ran a sixth season of Community, a show that had been on NBC, The company has been busy making a series of video content deals with well-known Hollywood producer talent, including Tom Hanks, Robert Redford, Bill Maher, and Ben Stiller.

 Mergers and Acquisitions